11ppm/pli_rsync/README.md

  [README 日本語版](https://github.com/11ppm/pli_rsync/blob/main/README_JP.md)

 ## Overview
-* Create a command to transfer backup files of plugin nodes from VPS to a local machine using rsync.
+* Create a command using rsync to transfer backup files located in the `/plinode_backups/` directory of Plugin nodes from a VPS to a local machine.
-* Create a command to transfer backup files from a local machine to plugin nodes simultaneously.
+* Create a command using rsync to transfer backup files from a local machine to the `/plinode_backups/` directory of Plugin nodes simultaneously.
 * Compatible with various encryption types.
 The following is a list of SSH key types that may be detected by the script:
      * ssh-dss
      * ssh-rsa